 Replacement lillian cord is something you'll probably never need.
 The lillian almost never breaks and it is rare for it to get pulled off the rod tip.
 Having the lillian pull off does occasionally happen, though.
 It has happened to me twice and I know it has happened to other people (with rods of various different brands).
 I suspect it happens more often to people who use stronger tippets, but I don't know for sure.

-In any event, having some replacement lillian on hand can keep you fishing if the lillian does get pulled off or if you happen to break off the rod tip.
+In any event, having some replacement lillian on hand can keep you fishing if the lillian does get pulled off or if you happen to break off just the very tip of the rod.

-is appropriate for seiryu rods, most keiryu rods and some tenkara rods (those with a dip diameter of .7mm or less - when in doubt ask me and I'll look up the tip diameter for you).
+is appropriate for seiryu rods, most keiryu rods and some tenkara rods.
 The Large is

 appropriate for rods with larger tip diameters.